aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/5000-test-actions.md

 Now we have our application deployed, but no CD pipeline is complete without tests!

 Let's start with a simple test to ping our endpoints to see if they are alive.
-Return to `lib/pipeline-stack.ts` and add the following:
+Return to `lib/pipeline-stack.ts` and add the following highlighted code:

 {{<highlight ts "hl_lines=16-38">}}
 import * as cdk from 'aws-cdk-lib';